-Tips and Troubleshooting

-Before calling for service, check the following:
+Tips and Troubleshooting Before calling for service, check the following:

-- 1. Check electrical power supply to the equipment for connection. - 2.
+- Check electrical power supply to the equipment for connection. - 2.
 Check fixture loading.
-Overstocking case will affect its proper operation. - 3.
-If frost is collecting on fixture and/or product, check that Humidity Control is working properly, and that no outside doors or windows are open - allowing moisture to enter store.
+Overstocking case will affect its proper operation. - If frost is collecting on fixture and/or product, check that no outside doors or windows are open-allowing moisture to enter store.

-FOR PROMPT SERVICE When contacting the factory, be sure to have the Case Model and Serial Number handy.
-This information is on a plate located on the case itself.
+FOR PROMPT SERVICE

+When Contacting the Factory for support, Be sure to have the CASE MODEL and SERIAL NUMBER Handy.
+This Information is on a plate located on the case itself.